-We loved Surf, but as the group was adament about pointing out, it was a Social Experiment album, not Chance The Rapper’s highly awaited follow up to Acid Rap.
+We loved Surf, but as the group was adamant about pointing out, it was a Social Experiment album, not Chance The Rapper’s highly awaited follow up to Acid Rap.

 Chance’s next album likely will drop whenever the rapper, who will be touring for the next two months, decides the time is right.

-Well there you go.
-Looks like we'll be geting Chance's next album in the same way Surf came to us - out of the blue one day, although aside from possible appearances from J. Cole, Frank Ocean, and Andre 3000, we don’t know anything regarding the album.
-From the sound of this though, it’s done.
+Well, there you go.
+Looks like we'll be getting Chance's next album in the same way Surf came to us—out of the blue one day.
+Aside from possible appearances from J. Cole, Frank Ocean, and Andre 3000, we don’t know anything regarding the album.
+From the sound of his comments, though, the album is done.

 Yes, there’s some money left in selling music, but Chance is focused on touring and merchandise, revenue streams that depend on as many people listening to his music as possible without barriers.
 He has the idea that his music shouldn’t have a price tag since it’s going to affect a wide array of listeners.
 To him, the feeling that people are enjoying his songs and projects is worth more than any dollar sign.

 Some of this forward thinking can be found in the idea behind Surf being a free download on iTunes, a move that was the first of its kind.
 It also allowed Chance and his circle to track the first week downloads in an accurate fashion.
 Over 618,000 downloads at the time and 10.1 million single track downloads, this is something nobody else has tried to implement.
 Chance is ahead of the curve.

 Could this be the future in the coming years?
 With streaming looking to replace illegal downloading as much as possible, releasing free music on iTunes seems like it could be a thing for many.
 Major labels won’t oblige since that’s one way they stay afloat, but indie artists can hit the road and make a fortune.
 Chance is doing just that as he embarks on his latest tour this fall.